kasem123/Zygisk-Il2CppDumper/README.md

       6. Wait for the action to complete and download the artifact
    - Android Studio
       1. Download the source code
-      2. Edit `game.h`, modify `GamePackageName` to the game package name
+      2. If you want to dump another server, edit `game.h`, modify `GamePackageName` to match that version's package name (Optional)
       3. Use Android Studio to run the gradle task `:module:assembleRelease` to compile, the zip package will be generated in the `out` folder
 3. Install module in Magisk
 4. Start the game, `dump.cs` will be generated in the `/data/data/GamePackageName/files/` directory